tianshengwang/iCF/README.md

 **5. Run iCF on real-world data**

 We compared the two-year risk difference (RD) of hospitalized heart failure (HHF) of initiating any sodium-glucose cotransporter-2 inhibitors (SGLT2i) versus glucagon-like peptide-1 receptor agonists (GLP1RA) using a 20% random sample of all fee-for-service U.S. Medicare beneficiaries who had parts A (inpatient), B (outpatient physician services), and D (dispensed prescription drugs) coverage for at least one month from January 2012 to December 2017.
-The details of the cohort are available in the mehtod paper (Wang et al.)
+The details of the cohort are described previously by [Htoo et al.](https://www.ahajournals.org/doi/full/10.1161/JAHA.121.022376) and are available in the mehtod paper (Wang et al.)

 ***Step 1.
 Run raw causal forest to predict outcome (Y.hat), propensity score (W.hat), and select variables***
 ```{}